-At the core of the FRSecure business is the FRSecure Information Security Assessment (or FISA™).
-FISA is an easy-to-understand information security assessment that gets people speaking the same language internally (with executives, directors, management, and all users) and externally (with partners, customers, regulators, etc.).
-FISA is also comprehensive, credible, and effective.
+At the core of the FRSecure business are information security risk assessments.
+We use an easy-to-understand information security assessment methodology that gets people speaking the same language internally (with executives, directors, management, and all users) and externally (with partners, customers, regulators, etc.).
+The methodology is comprehensive, credible, and effective.

-All of our other services can be incorporated into FISA, and the deliverables for all other services must be designed to help solve problem #1 vs. contribute to problem #1.
+All of our other services can be incorporated into an information security risk assessment, and the deliverables for all other services must be designed to help solve problem #1 vs. contribute to problem #1.